mesosphere-backup/etcd-mesos/docs/response.md

 3. The path for the task's sandbox on the slave is visible near the top of the page

 ## Types of possible incidents:
-#### Etcd livelock
+#### etcd livelock
-Livelock occurs when a majority of the Etcd cluster has been lost.
+Livelock occurs when a majority of the etcd cluster has been lost.
 This prevents all writes and incremental membership changes to etcd.

 If a majority of nodes have been lost, unless the `--auto-reseed=false` flag been passed to the scheduler, the scheduler will perform an automatic reseed attempt after `reseed-timeout` seconds.